gggliuye/VIO/docs/GNN/3Motifs.rst

 4.1 Edge overlap
 ----------------------------

-The Prof started the topic from the example *How people find new jobs?* by Mark Granovetter in 1960s.
+The Prof started the topic from the example *How people find new jobs?* by Mark Granovetter in 1960s `link <https://sociology.stanford.edu/publications/strength-weak-ties>`_ .
 It shows that people find opportunitise through personal contacts, while, more through acquaintances rather than close friends.